OVERVIEW

 Using a food processor, blitz all of the ingredients apart from the salmon until paste-like.
 Add the salmon and pulse until thoroughly incorporated.
 Roll the mixture into a sausage shape, wrap tightly with cling film and freeze for 1 hour.

-Load and light your EGG.
-Set it for direct cooking at 220˚C with a Stainless Steel Grid in place and a deep-sided Skillet or Dutch Oven on top.
+Set up your EGG for direct cooking with the Stainless Steel Grid in place and a deep-sided Cast Iron Skillet on top.
+Target temperature is 220˚C.

-Heat 2cm of cooking oil.
+Heat 2cm of cooking oil in the pan.
 Cut the fish cake sausage into rounds and fry in batches until golden.
 Lay the cooked fish cakes on some kitchen towel to soak up any excess moisture.

 Mix the dipping sauce ingredients together and serve with the fish cakes.